The Role Of The Family In Italian Culture: A Unique Perspective

-The Role Of The Family In Italian Culture
+The Role Of The Family In Italian Culture-The Significance Of Family Bonds

-In the Italian family, each member has an equally important role to play in the family unit.
+In the Italian family, each member has an equally important role in the family unit.
 An Italian family consists of a father, a mother, and their unmarried children.
-The couple usually has two children, but it can vary depending on the culture and traditions of the country.
+The couple usually has two children, but it can vary depending on the American culture and traditions of the country.

 Italian families value family time and spend it together as a family.
 Families often celebrate special occasions such as Christmas or Easter with great zeal.
 This is evident when families gather on special days to watch movies or sports programs or celebrate birthdays or anniversaries with much fanfare.